kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 NOTE: Implementations reserve the right to refine the behavior associated with any heuristic, including standard heuristics.
-This means the behavior enabled by values such as `Default` or `PreferZone` might evolve over time.
-Such refinements could improve the implementation's ability to honor the original intent of the heuristic, even if the specific mechanisms change.
-For example, in the case of PreferZone, an implementation might initially route traffic within a zone with equal probability.
-A future improvement could introduce load-aware routing within the zone to further optimize performance while still adhering to the core principle of zonal preference.
+This means the behavior enabled by values such as `Default` or `Zone` might evolve over time, and some evolutions might interpret the heuristic goals slightly differently.
+For example, in the case of `Zone`, an implementation might initially route traffic within the zone without considering endpoint overload, while a future refinement could introduce feedback mechanisms to detect overload and route traffic outside the zone when necessary, optimizing overall performance.
 The decision of what constitutes an "improvement" remains at the discretion of the implementation.

 ### User Stories